mothur/mothur.github.io/_wiki/installation.md

 systems, and are always in a repository for a distribution (the package is named build-essential in Debian and Ubuntu).
 After [ downloading mothur](Download_mothur), decompress it.
-If you want to house mothur off of your home folder (because don\'t we all want to live with our moms forever?), open a terminal window and enter:
+If you want to house mothur off of your home folder (because don't we all want to live with our moms forever?), open a terminal window and enter:

      mkdir mothur